shivashankarAlluri/devTinder/homeworrk.md

 -create PasswordHash using bcrypt.hash & save the user is encrypted password -create logi API
 -Compare paswwords and throw errors if email or password is invalid

+-InstalL cookie-parser
+-just send dummy cookie to user
+-create GET /profile API and check if you get the cookie back -Install jsonwebtoken
+-In login API,after email and password validation,create a JWT token and send it to user in cookie
+-read the cookies inside your profile API and find the logged in user -userAuth middleware
+-Add the userAuth middleware in profileAPI and a newsendConnectionRequest API -set the expiry of jwt token and cookies to 7days -create UserSchema method to getJWT()
+-create userSchema methd to comparePassword(passwordInputByUser)